Kiviniemi cabinet

 The cabinet of Mari Kiviniemi was Finland's 71st government.
 It was appointed by President Tarja Halonen on 22 June 2010.
 The cabinet's Prime Minister was Mari Kiviniemi.

-The Kiviniemi Cabinet was a centre-right coalition government composed of the Centre Party, the National Coalition, the Green League, and the Swedish People's Party.
+The Kiviniemi Cabinet was a centrist coalition government composed of the Centre Party, the National Coalition, the Green League, and the Swedish People's Party.
 There were 12 women and 8 men in the cabinet, which made it the second cabinet in Finnish history with female majority.
 The Kiviniemi cabinet also had more ministers than any of its predecessors; it had 20 ministers, while the former cabinet had 18.

 It was succeeded by the cabinet of Jyrki Katainen on 22 June 2011.